Morpará

 Morpará is a municipality in the state of Bahia in the North-East region of Brazil.
 Morpará covers 2.090,926 km2, and has a population of 8,497 with a population density of 1.28 inhabitants per square kilometer.

+History

+Historically, Morpará developed as a small rural settlement in the interior of Bahia, and over time became a local center for agriculture and livestock.
+Its economy is primarily based on farming, cattle raising, and small-scale commerce that serves the surrounding rural communities.
+Despite its small size, the town has basic educational and healthcare facilities and functions as an important support hub for nearby villages.